Sports Injury Physiotherapy

 Balance And Control Exercises Are Commonly Used During Sports Injury Rehabilitation.

-Most rehab follows a simple structure.
+Most rehabilitation follows a simple structure.
 First, you settle symptoms and restore comfortable movement.
 Next, you rebuild strength and capacity.
 Finally, you train towards sport demands such as sprinting, cutting, jumping, throwing, or repeated efforts.

 Stage 1: Settle pain and restore comfortable movement